 3. It deepens the students’ appreciation for music.

 The parent/guardian will be emailed detailed information about each recital approximately one month before it takes place.
 Confirmation of performance is due two weeks before the recital, so all the details can be finalized.
 There is a $30 non-refundable fee for each student signing-up for the recital.

-Please consider referring your friends and family to The Language of Music Piano Studio, Inc. You will receive a credit of $50 for each family you refer that successfully signs up for lessons.
+Please consider referring your friends and family to The Language of Music Piano Studio, Inc. You will receive a credit of $50 for each family you refer to us that successfully signs up for lessons.

 The Language of Music Piano Studio, Inc. reserves the right to take photographs, videos, and/or audio recordings of you and/or your child during lessons, recitals, and other events for archival purposes and for promotional use, that may be displayed on the studio’s website, social media accounts, and other promotional materials.